bigdata-i523/hid337/experiments/wordcount/README.md

 </p>

 ### Issues ###
-Some of the input words is causing unicode error.
+Some input words causing UnicodeDecodeError error.
 Yet to add fix for it.